psinha05/Generative-AI/README.md

 ⚖️ Bias	May reflect biases present in training data
 📉 Quality control	Needs human review for accuracy in many use cases 💼 Regulation	Raises legal and ethical concerns (e.g., deepfakes, copyright)

+# Generative AI Tools:
+   Large Language Models (LLMs) like GPT-4 are at the core of modern AI applications.
+They’re powerful, but to use them effectively in real-world scenarios, we have used specific patterns and tools.
+   Fews of them are mentioned and explain with code and examples :

+   1. 📄 Prompt Templates
+❓What are they?
+Prompt templates are predefined formats or structures used to craft consistent and reliable prompts when interacting with LLMs.

+🛠 Why are they used?
+To reduce ambiguity
+To make responses more predictable
+To enable prompt reuse and modularity

+Use cases:
+Dynamic chatbot conversations
+Generating documents or emails
+Standardizing user queries for better results

+2. 📚 Parsers and Structured Output Models
+❓What are they?
+Parsers and structured output models help transform the LLM’s raw text output into machine-readable formats (e.g., JSON, XML, or custom data classes).

+⚙️ Why this matters?
+LLMs generate free-form text, which is flexible but hard to use in automated systems.
+Structured outputs make it easier to:

+Validate data
+Feed results into other systems
+Automate decision-making

+ Tools:
+Pydantic
+LangChain’s StructuredOutputParser
+OpenAI Function Calling / JSON mode